juliamauri/XarxesDevelopment/README.md

 # XarxesDevelopment

-Subject of networking, repository based by litle programs using the Windows Sockets 2 (Winsock) library.
+Subject of networking, repository based by little programs using the Windows Sockets 2 (Winsock) library.

 ## Lab 4: Multiplayer game in C++